Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 On Jan.
 23-1942, she left Mersey with 1500 tons general cargo for Kingston, Jamaica, joining the westbound Convoy ON 59*, but encountered a horrendous storm and quite a few of the ships were forced to return to Gourock.
 She left again on Febr.
 2, joining Convoy ON 63*, only to meet a snow storm with gale force winds and again had to return.
 She finally got away on Febr.
 9 with Convoy ON 65* (with the head nurse of Kingston Hospital as passenger), endured 3 storms in 6 days, left the convoy on the 12th(? - should probably be 19th) to continue south to the Caribbean on her own.
 They had a worrysome full moon after they had passed Crooked Island Passage, east of the Bahamas, so that she had no place to "hide" as she was approaching Windward Passage (between Cuba and Haiti) where they had heard there might be U-boats waiting, but on March 2 there was a full eclipse and she passed the straits in total darkness, arriving Kingston safely the next day.

 What follows is a translated summary of several articles found in misc. issues of "Krigsseileren", all written by Radio Operator/Mate Ola Johansen, who had recently escaped from internment (my page about Heimvard has more on this).
 Some of the info in the paragraph above was also taken from one of his articles.
-It'll be noticed that some of the dates in this account do not quite match up with what can be found in Hague's Voyage Record and on Page 3 of the archive documents, but I've chosen to leave them as given in the originals.
+It'll be noticed that some of the dates in this account do not quite match up with what can be found in A. Hague's Voyage Record and on Page 3 of the archive documents, but I've chosen to leave them as given in the originals.
 The information has been supplemented with facts from various other sources:

 After having been to the yard, 4 of her holds were panelled by a group of carpenters.
 While this was going on she was heavily guarded by soldiers, and once the work was completed they took on board 3000 tons ammunition for Montgomery's desert army in Egypt.
 The boatswain and 2 able seamen payed off at that time; this type of cargo was not popular.
-She departed New York on July 10-1942 for Hampton Roads and Key West (see Voyage Record), bound for Suez, with the ammunition in 4 of her 5 holds.
+She departed New York on July 10-1942 for Hampton Roads and Key West (see Voyage Record and Page 3), bound for Suez, with the ammunition in 4 of her 5 holds.
 She also had other war materials, as well as cases of beer for the soldiers, and locomotives and other vehicles on her decks (due to the lack of escort vessels at that time they first sailed along the Jersey coast and into Delaware Bay almost to Philadelphia, then into Chesapeake Bay and passed Baltimore before heading south to Hampton Roads where they joined a convoy for Suez via South Africa - with a stronger escort).

-She's listed in Convoy KS 520 from Hampton Roads to Key West at this time - ref. link in Voyage Record.
+Together with Para, she's listed in Convoy KS 520 from Hampton Roads to Key West at this time - ref. link in Voyage Record.
 Ola Johansen says that when off Cape Canaveral, the ship in front of them in the convoy was sunk - possibly Nicaraguan Bluefields? - then another on their starboard side was torpedoed - American Chilore?
 Damaged, later struck American mine and sank.
-Then it was the Commodore ship, J. A. Mowinkel's turn (Panamanian, damaged, later hit American mine and further damaged), all torpedoed by U-576 according to Jürgen Rohwer.
+Then it was the Commodore Ship, J. A. Mowinkel's turn (Panamanian, damaged, later hit American mine and further damaged), all torpedoed by U-576 according to Jürgen Rohwer.
 The conning tower of a U-boat was spotted, and all the ships nearby, including Hardanger, with her 4" gun and 20 mm Oerlikons, fired at it, while the escort vessels and 2 escorting aircraft dropped depth charges, so that the area around where the conning tower had been seen was a "cascade of water columns" for as long as they could see it.
 In fact, the U-boat was sunk with all hands - see the external links provided below.
 The Vice Commodore was eventually able to get the convoy in order again, and the voyage continued to Key West, where a horrendous thunder storm was endured.

-Via Guantanamo Bay, Hardanger arrived Trinidad for bunkers on Aug.
+Via Guantanamo Bay(?), Hardanger arrived Trinidad for bunkers on Aug.
 2, departed in convoy on Aug.
 4 for Cape Town, arriving Aug.
-26 (Ola Johansen says the convoy had been dispersed already on the day of departure, so they made this voyage independently - again, note that some of the dates in his account differ from those found in her Voyage Record).
+26 (Ola Johansen says the convoy had been dispersed already on the day of departure, so they made this voyage independently - again, note that some of the dates in his account differ from those found in her Voyage Record and Page 3).
 Following some engine repairs, she departed Cape Town for Suez on Sept.
 3, arrived Oct.
 6 and had finished unloading on Oct.
 18. Left for Port Said on Nov.
 1, arriving the next day - departed again on Nov.
 19 for Alexandria, then left for Port Said in ballast on Dec.
 17 to pick up war stores meant for Iskenderun, Turkey.
 Left Port Said in convoy on the 26th and reached Haifa 2 days later, then on to Turkey where they arrived on Jan.
 8-1943, stayed for quite a long time, took on a cargo of ore for New York, and departed Iskenderun on Febr.
 20.

 Related external links: